 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 20 May, 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union (EU) member companies and non-EU (Serbia and Ukraine) member companies) was 764 TWh.
+- As of 20 May, 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) was 764 TWh.
 As the demand period for heating ended at the end of March and the gas injection period began in April, the inventories were16.9 % higher than one month ago and 165 TWh or 27.5 % higher than one year earlier, and 321 TWh higher than the five-year average, and the highest in the history.
 The stored volume represented 69% on 20 May 2020 of the working capacity, still staying significantly higher than the past five-year range of 30% - 57% at the time of the year.
 During this past winter, the filled rate of storage capacity did not fall below 50%.
 So, the allowable amount of gas inventory is lower than usual, which may affect imports of natural gas and LNG in Europe during the next several months.

 - As deliveries of LNG cargoes into Europe have already slowed down, the number of LNG cargoes on the water has increased.
 As the inventory of natural gas in storage in Europe is likely to be full much earlier than normal in the summer of 2020, with spot gas prices in Europe hovering in the historically low levels, LNG imports in Europe is also expected to slow down further.